 Please note that the park district asks you to not bring water toys into the playground.

 This park is good for a really wide range of ages, up through elementary school.
 Elements such as the waterfall and pond are great for older kids who may tire of slides and bridges, and combining it with a hike in nature extends the experience for all.
 You’ll have to keep a closer eye on toddlers, but the playground has lower structures and a portion with a soft, spongy surface that’s great for little ones.

 There is a shaded picnic pavilion near the parking lot if you’d like to bring your own food and beverages.
 Food isn’t allowed on the playground itself.

 There are bathrooms on-site, next to the playground; they are open whenever the playground is open.

-As of May 2022, admission is $2/resident for all children ages 2-12 and $3/non-resident for all children ages 2-12.
-Admission lasts for one hour (but this is less strictly enforced when the playground isn’t busy).
+As of May 2023, admission is $2/resident for all children ages 2-12 and $3/non-resident for all children ages 2-12.
+Admission lasts for one hour (though we’ve found this is less strictly enforced when the playground isn’t busy).
 Check the website for the most up-to-date information.

 Best Days/Times to Visit Bison’s Bluff Nature Playground

 As of May 2023, the playground is open from 10:00am to 8:00pm, with play sessions beginning at 10am, 11:15am, 12:30pm, 1;45pm, 3:45pm, 5:45pm, and 7pm.
 Call (847) 985-2100 to check whether or not the playground is open.
 The playground is gated off and closed in case of inclement weather.